lucid-labs/discovery-engine-demo/README.md

 1. "FileNotFoundError: [Errno 2] No such file or directory: 'data/raw/'"
    - Ensure that you have created the `data/raw/` directory and placed your CSV files there.
+   - If using Docker, make sure the volume is correctly mounted in the `docker-compose.yml` file.

 2. "KeyError: 'lenderRate'"
    - Check that your CSV files contain the columns specified in the `target_columns` and `feature_columns` in the config file.

 3. "ValueError: Input contains NaN, infinity or a value too large for dtype('float32')"
    - Your data may contain invalid values.
 Add additional data cleaning steps in the `DataPreprocessor` class.

+4. Docker-related issues:
+   - "Error: Cannot connect to the Docker daemon."
+     - Ensure that the Docker daemon is running on your system.
+   - "Error: Port is already allocated."
+     - Change the port mapping in the `docker-compose.yml` file if port 8888 is already in use.

 ## Contributing